-If a district contracts for a 1-year audit with the option to renew for additional years or contracts for a multi-year audit without an option to renew, the cost for each of the years should be clearly specified in the original contract.
-For contracts with an option to renew, each year that the renewal option is exercised, the district should notify the audit firm that the district will be renewing the audit contract.
-The renewal should be made by written notification (letter or email) addressed to the audit firm and include the type of audit to be performed, the year(s) being renewed, and the price(s) as stated in the audit firm's original proposal.
-A copy of the renewal notification must be submitted to the Office of the Auditor General before any audit work begins.
-If a district has an approved multi-year contract without an option-to-renew provision, no additional action is needed.
+A.R.S. §15-213(L) allows districts to enter into multiyear audit services contracts.
+Multiyear contracts must specify the number of years the audit services will be provided or that it is a 1-year audit contract with the option to renew for a specified number of additional years and include costs for each contracted audit year.
+Districts with option-to-renew audit contracts, must notify the audit firm in writing that the district will be renewing the audit contract each year that the renewal option is exercised.
+The written renewal notification should include the type of audit to be performed, the year(s) being renewed, and the price(s) as stated in the audit firm's original contract and must provide a copy of the renewal notification to the Auditor General before any audit work begins.
+Districts with approved multiyear contracts, without an option-to-renew provision, do not need to notify the auditor or the Auditor General annually that the contract is continuing each year.